 What does cataract surgery cost?

 This depends on the the how this is undertaken and what type of intraocular lens is used.
+This information will be provided for you following your consultation.

-Please note that although cataract surgery can be performed under local anaesthesia alone, local anaesthesia with safe, conscious intravenous sedation given by a very experienced and skilled consultant anaesthetist (commonly referred to as “twilight anaesthesia”) is also available where requested.
+Please note that although cataract surgery can be performed under local or topical anaesthesia alone, local anaesthesia with safe, conscious intravenous sedation given by a very experienced and skilled consultant anaesthetist (commonly referred to as “twilight anaesthesia”) is also available where requested.
 This form of anaesthesia is extremely popular with our patients and the effects are reversed very quickly.
 It enables local anaesthetic injections to be given painlessly with little recollection of the surgery, and helps to keep patients calm, relaxed and comfortable.